void-linux/xbps/README.md

 - [Enno Boland](https://github.com/Gottox)
 - [Duncan Overbruck](https://github.com/duncaen)

-and many others contributors in the free community that have helped improving it.
+and many other contributors in the free community that have helped improving it.
+See the `AUTHORS` file for a complete list of contributors.

 Thanks to all who have contributed.